JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7954 days**.

-And here is a just a random fact -  **On May 9, 1999 approximately 600,000 gallons of whiskey flowed into the Kentucky River during a fire at Wild Turkey Distillery in Lawrenceburg**.
+And here is a just a random fact -  **The tallest tree recorded is located in Humboldt Redwoods State Park, California.
+It is a coast redwood and has been measured at 117 metres high**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)